 Our funding process will use the following guidelines in awarding funds:

-- Does the story deal with an important, current social issue in the country?
+- Does the story deal with an important, current social issue affecting the Asian American community?

 - Is the story idea compelling, engaging, original and well-conceived?

-- Can the project be completed within a realistic timeline based on the applicant’s production and fundraising plans, personnel and budget?
+- Can the project be completed within a realistic timeline based on the applicant’s fundraising plans, personnel and budget?

 - Will the project appeal not only to Asian American viewers, but also to a broader audience?